ShanqiZhang/Econometrics-course-work/README.md

-This is a coursework done in ECON3300 economitrics in 2022 Fall.
+This is a coursework done in ECON3300 Econometrics in 2022 Fall.

 The do file is the complete record of codes